ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/assets/frontend/FocusedUI.md

 ```

 For built-in UI components, such as Table and List, this interface is further simplified, as it may suffice just to specify the name of the key itself as `itemKey` or `data-item-key` property.
-Here is an example for a Table component and List component:
+Here is an example for a Table component and List component.

 ```
 class demo_MerchantsData extends PureComponent